-Line 16 - Payments and Credits

-- 16a.
-Estimated tax paid with Form 510/511D, MW506NRS, and prior year overpayment.
-Enter the amount of estimated tax paid with Forms 510/511D, MW506NRS, and any overpayment carried forward from the prior year (Form 510). - 16b.
-Enter the amount paid with Form 510/511E Maryland Application for Extension to File Pass-Through Entity Income Tax Return. - 16c.
-Enter the amount of tax paid on the PTE's behalf by another PTE.
-Attach the Maryland Schedule K-1 (510/511) or statement supplied by the other PTE to support this credit. - 16d.
-If the PTE filing this return is a nonresident member of a PTE paying tax at the entity level, report the amount of credit for tax paid by the PTE paying tax at the entity level with regard to this entity's nonresident shares of income.
-Attach the Maryland Schedule K-1 (510/511) or statement supplied by the other PTE to support this credit. - 16e.
-If the PTE filing this return is a resident member of a PTE paying tax at the entity level, report the amount of credit for tax paid by the PTE paying tax at the entity level with regard to this entity's resident shares of income.
-Attach the Maryland Schedule K-1 (510/511) or statement supplied by the other PTE to support this credit. - 16f.
-NEW If amending, enter total payments made with original return plus additional tax paid after original return was filed.
-Only enter an amount on this line if you checked the box for Amended Return. - 16g.
-(NEW) Total payments and credits.
-Enter the sum of lines 16a through 16f. - Line 17 Balance of Tax Due Enter the difference if line 15 exceeds 16g. - Line 18 Overpayment If total payments and credits from line 16g exceeds nonresident tax due from line 15, enter the difference. - Line 18a For PTEs using this form to amend a prior return.
-Enter the prior overpayment.
-(Total all refunds previously issued.)
+Line 13a - Estimated tax paid with Form 510/511D, MW506NRS, and prior year overpayment.
+Enter the amount of estimated tax paid with Forms 510/511D, MW506NRS, and any overpayment carried forward from the prior year (Form 511).

+Line 13b - Tax paid with extension request.
+Enter the amount of tax paid with Form 510/511E.

+Line 13c - Credit for taxes paid by another pass-through entity.
+Enter the amount of tax paid on this PTE's behalf by another PTE.
+Attach the Maryland Schedule K-1 (510/511) or statement supplied by the other PTE to support this credit.

+Line 13d - If amending, total payments made with original plus additional tax paid after original was filed.
+Only enter an amount on this line if you checked the box for Amended Return.

+Line 13e - Total payments and credits.
+Enter the sum of lines 13a through 13d.

+Line 14 - Balance of Tax Due If Electing PTE tax due from line 12 exceeds the total payments from line 13e, enter the difference.

+Line 15 - Overpayment If total payments from Line 13e exceeds Electing PTE tax due from Line 12, enter the difference.

+Line 15a - For Electing PTEs using this form to amend a prior year return.
+Enter prior overpayment (all refunds previously issued).

-Line 19 - Interest and/or Penalty Calculate the amount of interest and/or penalty due as a result of the underpayment of estimated tax.
-Use Form 500UP, available at marylandtaxes. gov.
+Line 16 - Interest and/or penalty from Form 500UP or late payment interest Calculate the amount of interest and/or penalty due as a result of the underpayment of estimated tax.
+Use Form 500UP, available at marylandtaxes.gov.

-Partnerships and LLCs with income received unevenly throughout the year, and that choose to annualize on Form 500UP, must enter code number "301" on one of the lines marked "code numbers" on the front of Form 510.
+Partnerships and LLCs with income received unevenly throughout the year that choose to annualize on Form 500UP must enter code number "301" on one of the lines marked "code numbers" on page 3 of Form 511.
 S corporations may not use the annualization method on Form 500UP.

-If Form 510 is filed late, calculate interest on the amount of tax that was not paid by the original due date.
+If Form 511 is filed late, calculate interest on the amount of tax that was not paid by the original due date.
 Interest is due at the rate of 11.4825% annually or 0.9568% per month for any month or part of a month that a tax is paid after the original due date of the 2024 return but before January 1, 2026.
-Assistance in calculating interest is available through our website at marylandtaxes.gov or email your question to TAXHELP@ marylandtaxes.gov
+Assistance in calculating interest is available through our website at marylandtaxes.gov or email your question to TAXHELP@ marylandtaxes.gov.
 You may also call 1-800-638-2937 or from central Maryland 410-260-7980.

 A penalty may be imposed if any tax is not paid when due.
-Any penalty due will be calculated and assessed after filing of Form 510.
+Any penalty due will be calculated and assessed after filing of Form 511.

-Line 20 - Total Nonresident Balance Due Add nonresident tax due (Line 15), any prior overpayment (Line 18a), and any interest and/or penalty (Line 19).
-Then subtract the total payments and credits (line 16g)
+Line 17 - Total balance due.
+Add pass-through entity election tax due (Line 12), any prior overpayment (Line 15a), and any interest and/or penalty (Line 16).
+Then subtract the total payments and credits (line 13e).

-Line 21 - Amount of overpayment from original return to be applied to estimated tax for 2025.
+Line 18 - Amount of overpayment from original return to be applied to estimated tax for 2025.
 Overpayment may be applied to estimated taxes for the following year.
 Amount may not exceed 2024 overpayment, less any prior year overpayment, less interest and/or penalty.